-In 1601 the church was assigned to the Theatines who added many embellishments to its interior, similar to what they did at S. Giuseppe.
+In 1601 the church was assigned to the Theatines who added many embellishments to its interior, similar to what they did in S. Giuseppe.
 These were removed in the late XIXth century to highlight the original architecture.
 The ceiling of the nave was rebuilt after it was bombed in 1943.

 The interior houses some works of art from S. Nicol˛ alla Kalsa, a nearby church which collapsed because of an earthquake in 1823.
 The funerary monument to Alfonso Naselli follows patterns that were developed in Rome by Gian Lorenzo Bernini.
-It is interesting because in 1728 Naselli was appointed Bishop of Numida, by this meaning Sufasar in Numidia, an ancient Roman town in today's Algeria in the province of Mauretania Caesariensis (you may wish to see a beautiful floor mosaic from that region - it opens in another window).
+It is interesting because in 1728 Naselli was appointed Bishop of Numida, by this meaning Sufasar in Numidia, an ancient Roman town in today's Algeria in the province of Mauretania Caesariensis (you may wish to see a beautiful floor mosaic from that region).
 He was the first bishop of Numida after 1200 years.
 He actually never set foot there.
 His appointment was just meant to promote him to a higher rank in the ecclesiastical hierarchy perhaps because the Naselli were twice princes, twice marquises and five times barons.
 Appointments to historical dioceses in Muslim countries were followed by the words in partibus infidelium (in the territories of the Infidels).

 S. Maria dello Spasimo: (left) nave; (right) monastery